susanunit/CostaRicaAI/docs/index.md

 Carlos Gamboa (cgamboa@cenat.ac.cr)
 August 18-22, 2025
-Mon-Fri 8:00am - 4:00pm
+Mon-Fri 8:30am - 4:30pm

 ## Instructors

 Charlie Dey, Texas Advanced Computing Center (charlie@tacc.utexas.edu)
 Susan Lindsey, Texas Advanced Computing Center (slindsey@tacc.utexas.edu)

 ---

 * Our Frontera reservation

 	* `frontera.tacc.utexas.edu`
-	* Reservation number: CR-AI-school-mon
+	* Reservation number: CR-AI-school-mon, CR-AI-school-tue

 * In order to log into and run jobs on TACC resources you must:

 	* have an active TACC User Account
 	* be added to an active project/allocation

-All students in this workshop are on a temporary "Training" allocation, and will be able to access Frontera until this allocation ends.
+All students in this workshop are on a temporary "Frontera-Training" allocation, and will be able to access Frontera until this allocation ends.
 (Around two weeks?)

 Frontera is one of TACC's High Performance Computing (HPC) resources.
 You may access Frontera via these methods: